Cooking in The Keys

 If you have extra breaded pieces of fish, wrap them in plastic wrap or freezer paper and freeze them for up to one month.
 Defrost before cooking.
 It works too!

-You can reheat fried fish in the oven easily.
+You can easily reheat fried fish in the oven.
 Heat the oven to 325 degrees Fahrenheit.
-Place the cooked fish on a parchment paper-lined baking sheet.
+Place the cooked fish on a parchment-paper-lined baking sheet.

-If you have a cooling rack that you use for cookies, you can put it right over the parchment paper and put the fish on top of it.
+If you have a cooling rack that you use for cookies, you can put it right over the parchment paper and place the fish on top of it.

 You can also put the cooked fish in a preheated air fryer for 2 minutes.
 It will crisp it up nicely.